bonitoo-io/virtual-device/plugins/README.md

 When the default device runner starts it scans the `plugins/` directory for any jar files and attempts to load them into the environment.
 Subdirectories will not be scanned.
 They are therefore an ideal location for storing examples, that can be activated by being copied into the `plugins/` directory before starting the runner.
 The copies can also be removed from the directory to remove them from the environment on a subsequent device runner load and run.

 When first loaded the plugin class is generated and saved into a registry.
 Later, new instances get generated and bound to samples or items based on their YAML configurations.
 During the remainder of runtime the plugin needs to generate one of the following.
    * ItemPlugin - primitive data to be used in sample payload fields.
-This is done through the overloaded `genData()` method gets called.
+This is done through the overloaded `genData()` method.
 It must generate and return a value of the type specified by the property `plugin.resultType`.
    * SamplePlugin - a complete JSON sample payload.
 This is done through the overloaded `update()` method.

 These methods will be repeatedly called based on the `interval` property of the device to which they are attached.

 Plugin instances last until they and the items or samples to which they are bound get garbage collected.
 Generally this means for the life of the device runner.
 Class references in the registry last for the life of the device runner.

-#### Item plugins
+### Item plugins

 Once an Item Plugin is loaded it can be referenced in an Item configuration.